MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The RDATA for the SVCB RR consists of:

-* a 2 octet field for SvcPriority as an integer in network byte order.
+* a 2-octet field for SvcPriority as an integer in network byte order.
 * the uncompressed, fully-qualified TargetName, represented as a sequence of length-prefixed labels as in {{Section 3.1 of !RFC1035}}.